chamerling/reveal.js/content/ow2con13/slides.md

 3. Add some hooks
 4. Configure Petals to support deployed service
 5. Deploy archive
-6. Bind the service to petals
+6. Bind the service to petals (all the configuration stuff)
+7. Add Petals nodes at the right place if needed...